Rowing0914/Reinforcement_Learning/safe_reinforcement_learning/Tutorial_on_Safe_Reinforcement_Learning/README.md

 #### [Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics by F.Berkenkamp, A.P.
 Schoellig, A. Krause](https://arxiv.org/pdf/1602.04450.pdf)

 - Abstract
   - In robotics, Manual parameter tuning has been dominant in practice.
-Optimization algorithms, such as Bayesian optimization, have been used to automate this process.
-However, these methods may evaluate unsafe parameters during the optimization process that lead to safety-critical system failures.
+Optimisation algorithms, such as Bayesian optimisation, have been used to automate this process.
+However, these methods may evaluate unsafe parameters during the optimisation process that lead to safety-critical system failures.
 SAFEOPT was developed recently and it guarantees that the performance of the system never falls below a critical value.
 However, coupling performance and safety is often not desirable in robotics.
 For example, high-gain controllers might achieve low average tracking error (performance), but can overshoot and violate input constraints.
-In this paper, we present a generalized algorithm that allows for multiple safety constraints separate from the objective.
-Given an initial set of safe parameters, the algorithm maximizes performance but only evaluates parameters that satisfy safety for all constraints with high probability.
+In this paper, we present a generalised algorithm that allows for multiple safety constraints separate from the objective.
+Given an initial set of safe parameters, the algorithm maximises performance but only evaluates parameters that satisfy safety for all constraints with high probability.
 - Proposal
   - SAFEOPT-MC (Multiple Constraints): the extension of SAFEOPT.
 Concept is derived from CGP-UCB introduced by [Contextual Gaussian Process Bandit Optimization by Andreas Krause, Cheng Soon Ong
   - 1. Expanding the region of the optimization problem that is known to be feasible or safe as much as possible without violating the constraints,